 What is the small companies’ exemption for off-payroll rules?

-However, the new off-payroll rules (commonly referred to as the IR35 rules) will not apply for small businesses of all types.
+Any organisation in the private sector that uses contractors should check what their responsibilities are under the off-payroll rules (commonly referred to as the IR35 rules).
+However, these rules do not apply to small businesses of all types.
 Where small businesses are engaging contract workers through an intermediary, the responsibility for applying the IR35 rules remains with the intermediary: an intermediary can be a partnership, LLP or single person limited company, but the most common example is a personal service company or ‘PSC’.

-What is a ‘small’ business for off-payroll/IR35 purposes?
+What is a ‘small’ business for off-payroll/IR35 purposes – current rules?

 A business will always be small for its first financial year (of trading) and will continue to be treated as small until it fails to meet the requirements to remain small.